 We've curated the best training plans for a wide range of distances, to help you acheive your goals.
-This plan is for beginners or those just wanting to complete a 5k distance.
+This plan is 12 weeks long and assumes that you're moving on from Olympic distance up to Middle Distance / Half Iron and have a good level of fitness on starting.

-These plans are a weekly breakdown to help you get race ready.
+This plan is a weekly breakdown to help you get race ready.
 However, if your schedule is tight, just adjust the plan to your needs.
 It's a guide, not a requirement.
 Above all, listen to your body, don't push yourself unnecessarily and enjoy it.